ryanpdwyer/react-eleventy/fys-A03.md

 </div>

-**Due: Thursday 09/03 by 12 pm ** Start your new thread on the [A3 Discussion Board](https://d2l.mountunion.edu/d2l/le/content/35016/viewContent/397849/View)
+**Due: Monday 08/30 by 12 pm ** Start your new thread on the [A3 Discussion Board](https://d2l.mountunion.edu/d2l/le/content/43087/viewContent/551653/View)